WIPACrepo/iceprod/iceprod/resources/docs/details/extras.rst

 Pool Security
 -------------

 All communication is encrypted with SSL certificates.
 The master is capable of creating its own CA certificate, or a CA certificate can be given at formation (note: the certificate must be able to sign other certificates).
 When new sites join the pool, they receive a certificate signed by the master to use for all communications.
-Tasks receive a certificate signed by the site certificate.
+Tasks receive a CA certificate bundle that includes the master and site certificates, allowing them to verify that they are communicating with a server in the pool.